curl/everything-curl/usingcurl/proxies/discover.md

 In the networking space there are a few methods for the automatic detection of proxies and how to connect to them, but none of those methods are truly universal and curl supports none of them.
-Furthermore, when you communicate to the outside world through a proxy that often means that you have to put a lot of trust on the proxy as it will be able to see and modify all the non-secure network traffic you send or get through it.
+Furthermore, when you communicate to the outside world through a proxy that often means that you have to put a lot of trust on the proxy as it is able to see and modify all the non-secure network traffic you send or get through it.
 That trust is not easy to assume automatically.